Ingeborg of Norway

 Ingeborg of Norway (Ingibjörg Hákonardóttir; Ingeborg Håkansdotter; Ingebjørg Håkonsdatter; 1301 - 17 June 1361) was a Norwegian princess and by marriage a Swedish royal duchess with a position in the regency governments in Norway (1319–1327) and Sweden (1319–1326) during the minority of her son, King Magnus Eriksson.
 In 1318–1319, she was Sweden's de facto ruler, and from 1319 until 1326, she was Sweden's first de jure female regent.
 Her role in northern European history is considered of major importance.

+During Magnus's minority, Ingeborg played a prominent political role in both kingdoms and participated in their minority governments.
+Swedish biographical scholarship has described her as head of the minority government and a member of both the Swedish and Norwegian councils, while Norwegian scholarship notes that she participated in the government without holding a formal position in the Norwegian royal administration.

 Life

 Early life

 Ingeborg was born in 1301 as the only legitimate daughter of King Håkon V of Norway from his marriage with Euphemia of Rügen.
+After her birth, King Håkon altered the order of succession so that she or her future son could inherit the throne, which made her marriage of a matter of prime political importance.

-As a child, she was first betrothed to Magnus Birgersson, the son and designated heir of Birger, King of Sweden.
-Soon afterwards the engagement was however broken for altered political reasons, and in 1305 she was betrothed to Duke Erik, a younger brother of King Birger, thus uncle of her first betrothed.
+At one year of age, she was betrothed to the twenty-year-old Duke Erik, brother of King Birger of Sweden.
+In 1308, the political situation changed and she was instead betrothed to Magnus, King Birger's heir.
+The situation soon changed again, and the marriage pact with Duke Erik was restored.

 In 1312, Ingeborg and Erik were formally married in a double wedding in Oslo; at the same time, her namesake cousin Ingeborg married Erik's brother duke Valdemar Magnusson.
 At her wedding, her mother Queen Euphemia had published the recently translated (by her command) famous poems, the Euphemia songs.
 The couple had two children before Duke Erik was murdered.